embroider-build/addon-blueprint/README.md

 This is still work in progress.

-The blueprint contains a number of assumptions, e.g. using a monorepo using (`yarn`  or `npm`) workspaces, with a `packages/` folder for both the v2 addon and the separate test app.
+The blueprint contains a number of assumptions, e.g. using a monorepo using (`yarn`  or `npm`) workspaces, with separate workspaces for the addon and the test-app.
 But there is plenty of room for bikeshedding here, so if you have suggestions about better ways to set this up, then please file an issue to discuss!

 ## Usage